 We don’t usually notice self-doubt creeping in until we’ve already slowed down.
 It rarely yells — it whispers.
 It sounds like logic, or caution, or even humility.
 But underneath, it’s fear.

+Fear of failing.
+Fear of doing it wrong.
 Fear that maybe, just maybe, you’re not enough.

 And here’s where God flipped the script for me — you can’t think your way into self-confidence.
 Confidence doesn’t come from having every answer; it comes from choosing to keep moving when you don’t.